Qarj/WebImblaze/MANUAL.md

 <a name="parms"></a>
 #### parms

-Subtitutes dummy fields in an xml file with actual values.
+Substitutes dummy fields in an xml file with actual values.
 Used in conjunction with posting an xml file, as in a SOAP request.

 ```
     parms="__SALMIN__={SALMIN}&__SALMAX__={SALMAX}"